IBM/aspera-cli/README.md

 ### Other Unixes: Aix, etc...

-If your unix do not provide a pre-built ruby, you can get using one of those [methods](https://www.ruby-lang.org/en/documentation/installation/)
+If your unix do not provide a pre-built ruby, you can get it using one of those [methods](https://www.ruby-lang.org/en/documentation/installation/)

 For instance to build from source, and install in `/opt/ruby` :